Europe’s leaders are meeting for another crucial Ukraine summit. Can they seize momentum back from Trump?

 The official said a timeline for confidence-building measures was under discussion, but said it might prove “challenging” for a limited ceasefire in Ukraine and prisoner swaps to begin by Easter.
 Agreeing and implementing a full-blown ceasefire across the whole front line in that timeframe would be “completely unrealistic,” they added.

-Zelensky will attend Thursday’s meeting in Brussels.
-He has been welcomed warmly by European leaders at recent meetings in Paris and London, a dramatic contrast to his frosty reception at the White House.
-But on Thursday, there will be more ambivalent faces in the crowd.
+Like during the meetings over the weekend, Zelensky was given a warm welcome by Von der Leyen in Brussels, a dramatic contrast to his frosty reception at the White House.
+But as all of the leaders gather later in the day there will be more ambivalent faces in the crowd.

 The-CNN-Wire